Pick 6: Minnesota, Baylor among dark horse league contenders

 NAVY

-Since winning the West Division and reaching the championship game in their first season in the American Athletic Conference, the Midshipmen have gotten worse each season.
+Since joining the American Athletic Conference in 2015, the Midshipmen’s win total has decreased each season.
 Navy bottomed out last year at 3-10, coach Ken Niumatalolo’s worst record in 12 seasons.
 Has playing in a conference caught up to Navy?
 Maybe, but it’s hard to believe the Middies won’t bounce back at least a little bit.
-The schedule steers them clear of East Division favorites UCF and Cincinnati and in a division with good depth that could be enough to nudge Navy into contention.
+The schedule steers them clear of AAC East favorites UCF and Cincinnati and in a division with good depth that could be enough to nudge Navy into contention.

 TENNESSEE